 The NT Government is notable for setting up a Men's Health Strategy Unit in 2011 and publishing an overview of men's health in 2013.
 There are many men's health organisations working across the Northern Territory.

-On 30 July in Darwin, Steven Torres-Carne, a Senior Project Office at the Aboriginal and Torres Strait Islander Healing Foundation, was awarded the NT Men’s Health Award.
+On 30 July in Darwin, Steven Torres-Carne, a Senior Project Officer at the Aboriginal and Torres Strait Islander Healing Foundation, was awarded the NT Men’s Health Award.

 Steven runs healing programs that focus on cultural and spiritual connection with the aim of empowering and strengthening men to reclaim their leadership and fathering roles in their families and communities.